6707110211/Lenovo-ThinkPad-T431s-Hackintosh/README.md

 Welcome to the T431s hackintosh!
-First T431s to support opencore!
+First Lenovo Thinkpad T431s to support Opencore!
 We have changed plans and we want to have regular updates!
 I have seen lots of people asking about the T431s but no one rlly has answers about the machine.
 Thats where I come in!

 Lots of new bug fixes in version 1.1!